What we’re about

 International travel:

 Aussie Explorers often arranges amazing events overseas, these each have different terms and conditions as bound by different suppliers but always deposits are non-refundable with no exceptions.
 International travel insurance at the time of paying your deposit is recommended however compulsory on all international trips.
-Changes or cancellations incur fees and charges for each trip, please ask for details.
+Changes or cancellations incur fees and charges for each trip, regardless of reason for cancellation and by whom, please ask for details at time of RSVP and paying deposit.

 Communication/Publication/Comments on Website